andres-fr/minc-segmentation/README.md

 ## Installation

-Installing Caffe used to be a pain in the `5*7*13`.
-This time it was very straightforward by using conda on ubuntu 18.04: https://anaconda.org/conda-forge/caffe
+Installing Caffe used to be rather involved.
+It became very straightforward using Anaconda on Ubuntu 18.04: https://anaconda.org/conda-forge/caffe

 The ``pydensecrf`` dependency requires ``cython``.
 Apart from that, it should work out fine with few installs from a fresh environment.